BJCaasenbrood/SorotokiCode/docs/documentation/finite-elements.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 # Finite element method
-SOROTOKI includes a finite element solver able to deal with linear and nonlinear problems.
-The finite element toolkit offers a set of constitutive material models - including Linear, Neo-Hookean, Mooney-Rivlin, and Yeoh -- covering for a wide range of soft materials.
-It also provides some preset soft material models that are known to be used extensively in soft robotics research.
-Examples included: Ecoflex-0030, Dragonskin-30A, Elastosil, and NinjaFlex TPU.
+SOROTOKI provides its own Finite Element solver that handles linear and nonlinear problems.
+The finite element toolkit offers a set of constitutive material models -- including Linear, Neo-Hookean, Mooney-Rivlin, and Yeoh -- covering a wide range of soft materials.
+It also provides some preset materials that are used extensively in soft robotics.
+Examples included: Ecoflex-0030, Ecoflex-0050, Dragonskin-30A, Elastosil, and NinjaFlex TPU90A.

-Generating the mesh can also be done in SOROTOKI, we refer the reader to [`Mesh`](./meshing.html).
+More information on mesh generation can be found here: [`Mesh`](./meshing.html).

 ## List of material models:
 ```matlab